Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Introduction

-In this paper we develop a method that combines favorable features of FCM and IBM.
-Namely, we maintain the continuum representation \eqref{eq:RegularizedOseen} from FCM, however, we do not use a Gaussian envelope but rather use the ``exponential of a semi-circle'' kernel proposed by Barnett for the purpose of non-uniform FFT \cite{FINUFFT_Barnett}.
-This not only allows greater flexibility in tuning the hydrodynamic radius of the particles \cite{DISCOS_Periodic}, but also allows us to use many fewer grid cells per particle than for a Gaussian kernel, comparable to the IBM, while still solving the continuum equations to several digits of accuracy.
-Specifically, for about three digits of accuracy we require 4 grid cells per dimension if only translational velocity is required, and five or six if rotational velocities are also required.
-The grid independence of the results makes them transferable, and allows us to separate the Stokes solver from the FCM method itself.
+We develop a method that combines favorable features of FCM and IBM.
+Namely, we maintain the continuum representation \eqref{eq:RegularizedOseen} from FCM, however, we do not use a Gaussian envelope but rather use the ``exponential of a semi-circle'' (ES) kernel proposed by Barnett for its efficiency in the context of non-uniform FFTs \cite{FINUFFT_Barnett}.
+Not only does this kernel allow for greater flexibility in tuning the hydrodynamic radius of the particles \cite{DISCOS_Periodic}, but also allows us to use many fewer grid cells per particle than for a Gaussian kernel, comparable to the IBM, while still solving the continuum equations to several digits of accuracy.
+Specifically, for about two-three digits of accuracy we need four grid cells per particle (in each dimension) if only translational velocity is required, and five or six if rotational velocities are also required.
+The grid independence of the results makes them transferable, and allows us to separate the Stokes solver from the physics (i.e., the problem has a solution without a discretization).
+We find that $\sM{O}$ computed with the ES and Gaussian kernels are indistinguishable in practice.
 We employ an image construction following Yeo and Maxey \cite{ForceCoupling_Channel} (also used in the IBM \cite{RigidIBM,RigidMultiblobs}) to generalize \eqref{eq:RegularizedOseen} to the relevant-in-practice case when some of the blob kernels overlap the boundaries; this is considerably harder to do for the RPY kernel, and has required \emph{ad hoc} fixes in past work by some of us \cite{MagneticRollers}.